 MAASTRICHT, THE NETHERLANDS

-This June, the 10th edition of the international interdisciplinary FASHIONCLASH Festival will be held in Maastricht, he Netherlands.
+This June, the 10th edition of the international interdisciplinary FASHIONCLASH Festival will be held in Maastricht, the Netherlands.
 Over three days, more than 100 designers and artists will showcase their work in catwalk shows, performances, theatre, exhibitions and talks.
 FASHIONCLASH strongly believes that fashion can stimulate critical debate about controversial issues in our society.
 This year’s theme ‘Fashion My Religion’ will focus on the traditions and taboos around religion and encourage participants to rethink the way we see values and norms, especially in relation to gender, sartorial matters and lifestyle.

-15–17 2018
+June 15–17, 2018

 www.fashionclash.nl